North Korean leader was in delegation visiting Beijing: source

 “If North Korea speaks with the United States on its own, it might feel it is at a disadvantage but, if it has China as an ally, Pyongyang may think it will be able to protect its interests and profits during the summits.”

-Reporting by Ben Blanchard and Shu Zhang in BEIJING and Christine Kim in SEOUL; Additional reporting by Heekyong Yang in SEOUL and John Walcott, Phil Stewart and David Brunnstrom in WASHINGTON; Editing by Gareth Jones and James Dalgleish
+Reporting by Ben Blanchard and Shu Zhang in BEIJING and Christine Kim in SEOUL; Additional reporting by Heekyong Yang in SEOUL and John Walcott, Phil Stewart, David Brunnstrom and David Alexander in WASHINGTON; Editing by Gareth Jones and James Dalgleish